Halsien/halsien.github.io/about.md

 <p style="border:2px; border-style:solid; border-color:black; padding: 2px; font-weight: 600; width: auto; color: black; background: #eeeeee; display: block; text-align: center;">I am here to generate more revenue for your business.
 Improving your marketing results with cold, hard data.</p>

 <p>There are other marketing professionals who focus on pretty branding and fluff, telling you it will help you sell.
-To be blunt, it's like pissing in the wind.
+What they focus on in terms of revenue is a bit like closing your eyes and hoping for the best.
 I write and advertise with metrics, not hopes and dreams.</p>

 <p>I've met a lot of business owners looking to generate more revenue.
 Not one of them chose a losing marketing campaign over one that generates piles of cash.</p>